-The Minister of Defence Awards of Excellence to Industry were established by the New Zealand Defence Industry Advisory Council (NZDIAC) in 1998 to highlight and reward the contribution made by industry to Defence.
-This year's annual Awards presentation took place in Wellington on 11 October, following the two-day NZDIA Defence Industry Forum.
+The 2018 Minister of Defence Awards of Excellence to Industry were presented by Hon.
+Ron Mark, Minister of Defence, on 1 November.
+The awards were established by the New Zealand Defence Industry Advisory Council (NZDIAC) in 1998 to highlight and reward the contribution made by industry to Defence.

 Category 1: The provision of a Service to Defence less that $15m.